 Confirming and Refining Risk Targets

-Portfolio analysis, specifically a presentation of the 6-month probability range and corresponding Risk Number AND/OR Retirement Maps analysis can be used to confirm that the investor’s portfolio is in line with their risk preferences and goals.
+Portfolio analysis, specifically a presentation of the 6-month Historical Range and corresponding Risk Number AND/OR Retirement Maps analysis can be used to confirm that the investor’s portfolio is in line with their risk preferences and goals.
 If something has caused a change in your client's life whether an inheritance, or an increase or reduction in income, updating the Risk Target is easy.

 By clicking the UPDATE RISK TARGET button you can edit the Risk Target accordingly and then notate the reason for the change so you are always in compliance and have documentation that supports your recommendation.